 The beet armyworm is a prevalent pest and is fairly resistant to most insecticides.

-Beet armyworms are capable of producing quite a significant damage to the plants, by eating the young leaves and the flowers.
+Beet armyworms can produce quite significant damage to plants by eating the young leaves and the flowers.

 The cutworm is the name given to the larval stage of a few different moths, such as the turnip moth and the large yellow underwing.

-Cutworms eat the plants at the stem and can make their way right through, which means the plant will fall over and die.
+Cutworms eat the plants at the stem and can make their way right through, which means they will fall over and die.

-One cutworm can attack a whole row of plants and cut down quite a number during one night.
+One cutworm can attack a whole row of plants and cut down quite a number in one night.